-Stella wrote her first book on autism, Asperger's syndrome and other sensory disorders in 1990 and is currently working on her forthcoming series:
+Stella wrote her first book on autism, Asperger's syndrome and other sensory disorders in 1990.
+The published author of several books including A Positive Approach to Autism, she has recently published Autism Decoded - The Cracks in the Code and is currently completing the second book in the series: Autism Decoded - The Ciphers.